Where To Buy London Eye Tickets

 London Eye

-GetYourGuide even has a very easy-to-use app so you don’t have to print your ticket.
+GetYourGuide even has a very easy-to-use app that also works offline (once you have uploaded your ticket) so you don’t have to print your ticket.
 And you get a reminder a day before your visit, so that you know exactly where to go, and when.

 Group photo on the London Eye